 I love sorting through bins and boxes, no matter where they’re stored.
-If you have ever spent time at a summer cabin you know there are comic books, puzzles, games, and paperbacks that have been loved for decades.
+If you have ever spent time at a summer cabin you know there are comic books, puzzles, games, and paperbacks, stored there, that have been loved for decades.

-I admit I still struggle with the precision required to place each wooden piece of a jigsaw puzzle.
-The depth of a wooden puzzle means the pieces link together firmly, but you must slide each piece into place directly from above, or a skinny-necked nub breaks off.
-I also remember the sound of wood edges rubbing against each other; that thought still makes me shiver.
+I admit I still struggle with the precision required to properly place each wooden piece of a jigsaw puzzle.
+The depth of a wooden puzzle means the pieces link together firmly, and you must slide each piece into place directly from above or you will break off a skinny-necked nub.
+I also remember the scraping sound of wood edges rubbing against each other; that thought still makes me shiver.

 Most researchers credit John Spilsbury with inventing the concept of jigsaw puzzles in the 1760s, in England.
 He glued a map onto a wooden board and cut it into pieces using a scroll saw.
 The puzzle was used to teach children geography.
 His idea evolved and various puzzles were developed to suit the cultural and historical interests of the times.
 Puzzle themes varied from nursery rhymes to war.
 At first, only the wealthy could enjoy puzzles; they were expensive because production was time consuming.
 Eventually, with the advent of die-cut cardboard and mass-production, even the poorest of families could afford to own puzzles.
 Newsstands offered a puzzle of the week for a few pennies, which provided inexpensive family fun during hard times.